 Ruth is also a Certified Instructor for the Journal to the Self® Workshop -- a 12-hour course that teaches you how to use guided expressive writing for personal growth, problem-solving, self-care, and creative expression.
 It has been offered since 1985 by Kathleen Adams, a pioneer in unleashing the power of structured expressive writing.

 The 12 hours can be spaced over several weeks, concentrated into a weekend retreat, or arranged in other ways.
 Private workshops can be arranged for an organization, a church, or just a group of friends.

 This workshop requires 6 people who commit to attend, and can accommodate up to 12.
 Sign up HERE to be contacted when a group is forming in the Little Rock area or on Zoom, or to inquire about private events.

-Second, the writing tools support your professional work.
-Your journaling provides a creative and trustworthy channel for reflection and problem-solving that can help you untangle clinical and supervisory challenges.
-Its safety and privacy can be especially valuable for professionals who work in isolation, in small towns, or in highly confidential situations.
+Second, these writing tools can support your professional work.
+Your journaling provides a creative and trustworthy channel for reflection and problem-solving.
+It helps you untangle clinical and supervisory challenges and reconcile competing demands.
+Its safety and privacy can be especially valuable for professionals who work in isolation, in small towns, without a mentor or professional peer group, or in highly confidential situations.

 Finally, when you are working with a client, supervisee, or student, understanding the "Journal Ladder" system helps you select prompts to encourage a particular person's writing and processing at a particular time.

 A workshop group made up of people in the same profession or type of work can add richness to your journaling and also help you find specific ways to use it professionally.
 As a bonus, it can introduce you to like-minded colleagues.
 A group built around a general field, but with members from a variety of speciality areas, organizations, denominations, etc., can provide a very unusual balance of confidentiality and collegiality.